Chapter 4. REST APIs

 • Administrative functions

 The first two sets of endpoints are based on what you already know about the app.
 The last set of endpoints will come from other discussions with Product.
 There will be actions the Support team will need access to that no user should ever be able to touch.
-You’ll learn how to handle these different user permission levels and access control in chapter 8.
+You’ll learn how to handle these different user permission levels and access control in Chapter 8.
 Remember, these endpoints will likely change.
 The main thing is that you have to start building somewhere.

 You can delete some of the boilerplate files, specifically app.controller.spec.ts, app.controller.ts, and app.service.ts.
 Also go ahead and update app.module.ts to remove the references to those files.
 This is to keep things as clean as possible as you start to make changes and add new code.
+Those files are just there as examples of how to implement endpoint functionality.
+It’s normal to remove some of the example files when you use a scaffolding tool so that you only have what you need.
+This is something that will come from experience as you work with scaffolding tools and start to understand which files can be removed and which ones are useful starting points.

-You can start by working on the functionality around orders.
+You can start by working on the functionality for orders.
 In the src directory, make a new subfolder called orders and add the files to handle the types for this endpoint, the tests, the service, and the controller.

 // orders.controller.ts